 Has it really been that long since I first hacked together some HTML and made my first website?
 The sheer availability of options for content management systems [CMS] now has to be daunting to any newcomer.

 Webhosts promise newbies that anyone can build a website, especially with tools at our disposal like web builders and one click installation of CMS platforms.

 If you’ve stayed with me this far, then you’re interested in learning where to start.
 You probably have a few questions lined up like:

-Should I build a One Page Website?
+You may have a lot of doubts like should I build a one-page website or Do I Need A Website?
 Or which CMS should I use?
-And – How will my customers interact with me?
+How will my customers interact with me?

 Hopefully I can point you in the direction of some cool websites to help you make your early decisions.
 Bookmark this page!
 You’ll need to come back for reference reassure yourself out of the hundreds of options out there – I’ve picked the easiest way through to seeing what works for most websites.